scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/scottie-week-one-2022-power-rankings/index.md

 #### Week One Points: 105.1

-Logz had a strong start in week one, but suddenly his team's outlook is bleak.
+Logz had a strong start in week one, but his team's outlook is bleak.
 Elijah Mitchell is gone for eight weeks.
-Alvin Kamara didn't get too much work in week one.
+Alvin Kamara only got a little work in week one.
 Damien Harris once again proved that you can't trust the Patriots' backfield.
 His bench's performance wasn't inspiring either.
-I think this team will require exceptional performances week-to-week from cornerstones like Gabe Davis and AJ Brown just to be mediocre.
-I can only imagine that Logz is as reluctant to set his lineup right now as Shinji piloting the Evangelion Unit 01.
+To be mediocre, this team will require exceptional performances week-to-week from cornerstones like Gabe Davis and AJ Brown.
+I can only imagine Logz being as reluctant to set his lineup right now as Shinji piloting the Evangelion Unit 01.

 | Name                 | Team   | Depth |
 | -------------------- | ------ | ----- |